DanielOchoa/horus/README.md

 You'll need go installed.

-`go run main.go -time 600`
+`go run main.go -time 10`

 #### Script arguments

- - The `time` argument is optional and it specifies the interval time in seconds between api hits.
+ - The `time` argument is optional and it specifies the interval time in seconds between every currency endpoint check vs a local cached copy of it.
  - The `cachedCurrenciesPath` is optional.
 It defaults to the path of `/data/currencies.json`.
-Useful if you want to test with a modified json file in order to functionally test the script works.
+Useful if you want to test with a modified json file in order to functionally test the script will work when needed.

 ### Running all tests